Insurance and Cost

 We work with many local and national insurance companies.
 Because each insurance plan is different, we can’t tell you exactly what will be covered until we verify your benefits.
 As a courtesy, we will verify your insurance and submit your claims for you.
 However, please remember that our contract is with you—not your insurance company.

 We believe that professional mental health care is a right, not a privilege.
 That’s why we offer a sliding fee scale to fit all financial situations.
-You can complete the financial assistance form HERE (also available at the end of the Request for Services form).
+If you are in need of the sliding scale option, please be sure to fill out the financial assistance form here (you’ll also find it at the end of the Request for Services form).

 We accept Visa, MasterCard, cash, and checks.